variancexplained/vae/vaebook/00_intro.md

 * Enable robust predictive models.
 * Address intricate business challenges.

-Let's explore VAEs, what they are, how they work and why they matter.
+Let's explore how VAEs can position your company at the forefront of AI-driven success.

 ```{tableofcontents}